islabre1426/Minesweeper-Project/README.md

 # Minesweeper Project
 A Minesweeper clone written using Web technologies.

-This project serves as the Final Project for Algorithms and Data Structures course at International University - Vietnam National University, Ho Chi Minh City.
+This project serves as the Final Project for Algorithms & Data Structures course at International University - Vietnam National University, Ho Chi Minh City.

 A live version of this project is available on https://islabre1426.github.io/Minesweeper-Project/